Alf Gregson

-Alfred Gregson (2 March 1889 – March 1968) was an English professional football inside left who played in the Football League for Grimsby Town and Bury.
+Alfred Gregson (2 March 1889 – March 1968) was an English professional footballer who played as an inside left in the Football League for Grimsby Town and Bury.

 Personal life

 Gregson was married with a daughter born in 1915 and a son, who died in infancy in May 1917.
 In 1914, he was working as a tinsmith.
 In February 1915, six months after the outbreak of the First World War, Gregson enlisted as a private with the Football Battalion of the Middlesex Regiment.
 He suffered a gunshot wound to the left thigh near Bruay-la-Buissière in April 1916.
 Gregson finished the war as a corporal in the 4th (Service) Battalion and was discharged from the army in March 1920.